lostmygithubaccount/lostmygithubaccount/README.md

 hoping to publish a real-ish OSS package soon-ish, ETA: next week

-see work in repositories below
+see work in pinned repositories